Skip to content

-Chinese Polymer Producers: A Buying Guide for Philippine Distributors and Converters
+Chinese Polymer Producers: Grade Guide for Philippines Buyers

 China's polymer sector involves an estimated 1,600+ producers across polyethylene, polypropylene, PVC, and engineering resins — a number that can be paralyzing for a Philippine buyer approaching the market for the first time.
 Understanding how these producers are structured helps narrow the decision quickly.